wim-vdw/terraform-provider-persondb-sdkv2/README.md

 # Run a plan to see the changes
 terraform plan

-# Create the resource and check results
+# Create the resource and check the results
 terraform apply -auto-approve
 terraform show
 terraform state list

-# After deleting the state file and keeping the data in the SQLite database, you can import the existing resource
+# After removing the item from state and keeping the resource in the SQLite database, you can re-import it
-rm terraform.tfstate*
-terraform plan
-terraform apply -auto-approve
-terraform import 'persondb_person.wim' '/person/1'
+terraform state rm persondb_person.wim terraform plan terraform apply -auto-approve terraform import 'persondb_person.wim' '/person/1'